 - Ted Pritchard Gymnasium for recreational activities.
 The full-sized gym is has basketball goals and shuffleboard courts.
 The space is large enough for a variety of fun, therapeutic activities.

 - Rufus R. Kennedy Industrial Center for employment opportunities.
 Housing the Eggleston Services Business Services Department, adults with disabilities work in secure document conversion and shredding.
 Employees also work through other partnerships with companies like Canon Virginia for other meaningful experiences.

 - Richard M. Bagley, Sr. Child Development Center for early childhood education.
 Eggleston Services’s neighbor is Tick Tock…Around the Clock, a full-day child care program for ages infant to 12.

 Are non-residents allowed to participate in the adult programs?

+Yes!
 Transportation is arranged to bring non-resident Associates to Eggleston’s day programs.
 Program staff at Eggleston assist clients and their caregivers with this program.